Project Winter

 Project Winter is a social deduction video game featuring survival game mechanics first released on May 23, 2019, for Windows.
-In Project Winter, players take on the roles of "survivors" and "traitors", having to repair two objectives to escape from an incoming blizzard, or prevent an escape from happening.
+In Project Winter, players take on the roles of "survivors" and "traitors", having to repair two objectives to escape from an incoming blizzard, or stop an escape from happening.

 Gameplay

 Project Winter features a mix of survival and social deduction game mechanics.
 A single lobby consists of 5-8 players, the majority of whom are survivors.
 The survivors must search the map for bunkers and similar structures, containing parts required to fix objectives, as well as gear to strengthen themselves.
-The game also utilizes a crafting system as an alternative to scavenging.
-There are several different objectives, each requiring a different method to be fixed (some require parts, some do not).
-In order to win, the survivors must locate and repair 2 objectives and call for help within 30 minutes.
+The game also uses a crafting system as an alternative to scavenging.
+There are a variety of objectives, each requiring a different method to be fixed (some need parts, others do not).
+In order to win, the survivors must locate and repair two objectives and call for help within 30 minutes.

 The traitors' goal is preventing the survivors from winning.
-They have the ability to sabotage their surroundings in order to obstruct survivors, in addition to exclusive access to 'traitor crates' which usually contain useful items.
-Several reviewers have stated that they feel the gameplay favors traitors.
+They have the ability to sabotage their surroundings in order to obstruct survivors, in addition to exclusive access to 'traitor crates' which often contain useful items.

-The game also features several other survival-game-esque aspects.
-Players must watch their health, heat, and hunger bars in order to not die and watch out for the local wildlife.
+The game also features several other survival aspects.
+Players must observe their health, heat, and hunger bars in order to not die and watch out for the local wildlife.